MediaJelArchives/pach-s-glorious-cli/README.md

-# Pach's magnificent CLI v2
+# Pach's glorious CLI v2

 An evolution of the original Pach's handy dandy cli but better.